Rise or Die Trying

 Rise or Die Trying is the second studio album from American rock band Four Year Strong.
 The name "Rise or Die Trying" comes from a lyric to "Go Long Dad", a song from their first album, It's Our Time.

+Music and lyrics

+Rise or Die Trying is considered to be a pop-punk album.
+The album's instrumentation and attack takes stylistic cues from hardcore punk, while the vocals and lyrical content draw from emo and alternative rock.
+Alternative Press described the album as "scene music".
+The publication also stated that the album was "the heaviest pop-punk album" released in 2007.

 Background and production

 The group released their debut album It's Our Time in January 2005, and followed it up with another EP later that year.

 The album was recorded and produced by Matt Robnett and Nik Tyler of Playwork Productions at Big Sky Audio in Springfield, Pennsylvania in March 2007.